 Thanks to Rust, all you need to run the tool is to download and execute it.
 It should just work without installing any dependencies, assuming it’s being used on 64bit Linux, which is what I’ve compiled it for.

 In case you wondered about the app’s (strange) name: the word Krankerl means tendril in Lower Austrian dialect.
-I chose it in lack of a better name.
+This is what they look like: I chose it in lack of a better name.

 Though, as noted my goal isn’t to change every Nextcloud app developer’s workflow by introducing this tool, I’d be more than happy if others find this useful and we can further improve those workflows.
 If you have any further ideas, questions or problems, please let me know in the GitHub issue tracker!